neusoller/-calc-compiler-flex-bison/README.md

 # ReadMe
+# 🖥️ Compiler-Based Calculator (Flex & Bison)
 This project implements a compiler-based calculator using Flex and Bison.
 It interprets arithmetic and boolean expressions, handles variable assignments, and supports mathematical functions such as sin, cos, tan, as well as predefined constants like π and e.
-# 🖥️ Compiler-Based Calculator (Flex & Bison)
-A compiler-based calculator built using **Flex and Bison**.
-It interprets arithmetic and boolean expressions, handles variable assignments, and supports mathematical functions.

 ## 📌 Features
 ✅ Supports integers, floating-point numbers, strings, and booleans.